Ch3ngGuo/opening-source-PMMW-dataset/README.md

 # Citations

-If you use the OpenImages dataset in your work, please cite it as:
+If you use the OpenPMMW dataset in your work, please cite it as:

 APA-style citation: "Cheng Guo, Fei Hu, Yan Hu.
 OConcealed Object Detection for Passive Millimeter-Wave Security Imaging Based on Task-Aligned Detection Transformer, 2022.
 Available from https://github.com/Ch3ngguo/opening-source-PMMW-dataset".